Skip to main content

 Early Impact

-Thomascia, from a single-mother home, remained in school even after her mother passed away because assistance arrived when it mattered most.
+Thomascia, from a single-mother home, remained in school even after her mother passed away because support arrived when it mattered most.

-These early interventions confirmed what would become the heart of Develop Africa’s mission: education, training, and opportunity are powerful pathways to independence.
+These early interventions confirmed what would become the heart of Develop Africa's model: education, training, and sustained human investment are the most powerful pathways to independence.

 A Foundation in Service